pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 > export LD_LIBRARY_PATH=${CONDA_PREFIX}/lib/:${LD_LIBRARY_PATH}

 Your NVIDIA driver should be compatible with CUDA.

-System administrators install a matched CUDA in `/usr/local/cuda-*/` directory.
+In some servers, a matched CUDA may be available in `/usr/local/cuda-*/` directory.
 You can also use that CUDA instead of `${CONDA_PREFIX}/lib/`:

     # add cuda tools to your PATH
     export PATH=/usr/local/cuda-9.1/bin:${PATH}

     # add cuda libraries to your LD_LIBRARY_PATH
-    export LD_LIBRARY_PATH=/usr/local/cuda-9.1/lib64:$LD_LIBRARY_PATH:
+    export LD_LIBRARY_PATH=/usr/local/cuda-9.1/lib64:$LD_LIBRARY_PATH

-Open a new terminal for the changes to take effect.

 ## 5. Download models